mem48/geocompr/main.md

 Aside from `RasterLayer`, there are two additional classes: `RasterBrick` and `RasterStack`.
 Both can handle multiple layers, but differ regarding the number of supported file formats, type of internal representation and processing speed.

-A `RasterBrick` consists of multiple layers, which typically correspond to a multispectral satellite file.
+A `RasterBrick` consists of multiple layers, which typically correspond to a single multispectral satellite file or a single multilayer object in memory.
 The `brick()` function creates a `RasterBrick` object.
 Usually, you provide it with a filename to a multilayer raster file but might also use another raster object and other spatial objects (see its help page for all supported formats).